tarwn/lessthandot-hugo/blogs/content/posts/2013-03-22-loading-large-volumes-of-data.md

 type: post
 date: 2013-03-22T20:34:00+00:00
 ID: 2050
-excerpt: 'Loading data into SQL Databases (Azure) is fairly simple.
-With SQL Server Integration Services (SSIS), the task becomes even more trivial as with many ETL tasks that we’ve done in the past from data source to data source.
-Truly speaking, a data source&hellip;'
+excerpt: "Loading data into SQL Databases (Azure) is fairly simple.
+With SQL Server Integration Services (SSIS), the task becomes even more trivial as with many ETL tasks that we've done in the past from data source to data source.
+Truly speaking, a data source&hellip;"
 url: /index.php/datamgmt/dbprogramming/loading-large-volumes-of-data/
 views:
   - 29407